jj1bdx/apresse/presentation/rikitake-codebeamsto2018-apresse.md

 * Start the Erlang part and Web server
 * When requested, create the position data for LeafLet
 * Respond with all the headers and scripts of LeafLet as HTML

+^ Let me explain the Elixir part of apresse.
+The data collected in the ETS by the Erlang part shoule be provided to the Web browser when requested.
+The Elixir part generates the Web page data based on the contents of the ETS table, with the mapping JavaScript framework called LeafLet.

 ---